broCapang/KIRBIES/README.md

 # KIRBIES
-WE CREATING STUFFS
+## WE CREATING STUFFS

-PROJECT_1 IN PROGRESS !!!
+Things that are fun for us to do when we are bored Trying to make something simple into a WHOLE DIFFERENT LEVEL (our level)

+## Projects

-PROJECT 1 ---> HANGMAN GAME
+PROJECT 1 ---> HANGMAN GAME ( In Progress )
+   - a simple hangman game
+   - but we trying to make it a web-based
+   - also can make a pretty gui for it

+## COLLABORATORS
+Irfan Haziq
+Shafiq Aiman
+Izz Hadif